As a product manager, you should be taking user feedback seriously.

 Why Microsurveys are better than traditional user surveys ⚡

 Why are Microsurveys preferable to traditional user surveys?
-Well, when you consider how common survey abandonment is, you begin to understand the importance of balancing number and depth of responses to gather sufficient data.
+Well, when you consider how common survey abandonment is, you begin to understand the importance of balancing the number and depth of responses to gather sufficient data.
 Best practices around user surveys today suggest that the shorter the surveys, the more likely they are to be completed.

 At Chameleon, we believe that Microsurveys are the new standard for delivering in-product surveys.
 That’s a single, clearly articulated question with space for comments and feedback.